MottainaiCI/lxd-compose-docs/site/content/docs/_index.md

 # Why LXD Compose?

-While the world trying to move every service over the cloud at the PAAS level there are a lot of scenarios that are little or medium and/or yet related to the old school with VMs (Vmware, Openstack, QEMU, etc.).
+While the world trying to move every service over to the cloud at the PAAS level and there are a lot of scenarios that vary in relation to the old school with VMs (Vmware, Openstack, QEMU, etc.).

-In these scenarios, the use of LXD technology permits to maintain of multi-services for container and application OS-based (for example that uses SystemD for their scope).
+In these scenarios, the use of LXD technology allows for the maintenance of multi-services for containers and applications that are OS or distro specific. (for example: requiring or avoiding SystemD in their scope).

-The use of **lxd-compose** with the tool [simplestreams-builder](https://github.com/MottainaiCI/simplestreams-builder) for the building of LXD images ensure a way to prepare container's images for a production environment where setup services in a reproducible way.
+The use of **lxd-compose** with the tool [simplestreams-builder](https://github.com/MottainaiCI/simplestreams-builder) for the building of LXD images ensures a method to cleanly reproduce preparing the container's golden images for a production environment.
-No more worries about rolling updates of the OS used.
+No more worries about rolling updates for the OS used.

-In the same way, also in the embedded to have a way to deploy services in a reproducible it's a wonderful thing.
-I mean for example to use Banana PI or Raspberry PI at home for Home entertainment, home automation, etc. How many times did you lose your SD card with the configurations?
+In the same way, embedded have a way to deploy services in a reproducible manner.
+For example, to use Banana PI or Raspberry PI at home for Home entertainment, home automation, etc. How many times did you lose your SD card with the configurations?

 It's here that **lxd-compose** wants to help people on tracing their configuration and the workflow to follow on setup their infrastructure/services.
 In particular, also to share this workflow with the community.

-In the past, I tried to resolve these issues through Ansible for example with the project [FreeRadius Tasks](https://github.com/geaaru/freeradius-tasks) but it's too verbose and few dynamic, it requires dependencies and a lot of RAM.
+In the past, I tried to resolve these issues through Ansible with the project [FreeRadius Tasks](https://github.com/geaaru/freeradius-tasks) but it's too verbose and few dynamic, it requires dependencies and a lot of RAM.